19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 Arcos de La Frontera

-Arcos de la Frontera is one of the most astounding, dramatic white villages in Andalusia.
 There are plenty of things to do, but you should start by walking the historic route and exploring the Minor Basilica of Santa María de la Asunción, the Plaza del Cabildo Viewpoint, and the rest of the attractions on the square.

 Continuing on the historical route, you pass the Convent of the Barefoot Mercedarian Order, which is the only convent in the village still used as a monastery.

-Abades viewpoint gives astounding views of the lower parts of Arcos de la Frontera and its surroundings as well as San Agustín Church.
+Abades viewpoint gives astounding views of the lower parts of Arcos de la Frontera and its surroundings, as well as San Agustín Church.

 How to get there: It’s an easy 1 hour and 10 minutes to drive from Seville to Arcos de la Frontera.
 Parking in the streets before you enter the old town is easy.
 Getting there by bus takes approximately 2 hours and 30 minutes with bus change in Jerez de la Frontera.